-The Company derived approximately 10% of its total revenue through indirect sales channels for the years ended December 31, 2020, 2019 and 2018.
+The Company derived approximately 12.0%, 11.2% and 9.8% of its total revenue through indirect sales channels for the years ended December 31, 2021, 2020 and 2019, respectively.

 Costs to obtain a contract

 The Company pays commissions for new software product and PCS sales as well as for renewals of existing software and PCS contracts.
 Commissions paid to obtain renewal contracts are not commensurate with the commissions paid for new product sales and therefore, a portion of the commissions paid for new contracts relate to future renewals.